R

 FAQ

-Megan Blanksma is a Republican politician who previously served in the Idaho House of Representatives and is a candidate for the Idaho State Senate in District 8.
+Who is Megan Blanksma Idaho?
+Megan Blanksma is a Republican from Hammett who served four terms in the Idaho House of Representatives, including as House Majority Leader.
+She is running for the Idaho State Senate in District 8 in the May 2026 primary.

-She served as House Majority Caucus Chair and House Majority Leader during her time in the Idaho House.
+What leadership roles did Megan Blanksma hold?
+Blanksma served as House Majority Caucus Chair and later House Majority Leader during her time in the Idaho House, becoming the first woman to hold the majority leader position in Idaho.

 News Stories